 - i.
 Specifically identified as an area where substantial growth and intensification is to be directed; - ii.
-Expected to be a mixed-use area that supports a range of housing types, sizes and tenures, as well as a robust array of employment generating, non-residential uses at a minimum ratio of 1 job per 5 people (the jobs to people calculation does not include any jobs assigned to jobs generated through work from home or through no regular place of employment); and - iii.
+Expected to be a mixed-use area that supports a range of housing types, sizes and tenures, as well as a robust array of employment generating, non-residential uses at a minimum ratio of 1 job per 5 people; and - iii.
 Planned to be developed at densities supportive of transit and as a pedestrian friendly area with a fine grained network of streets to support the integrated Pedestrian Realm and Active Transportation Networks. - e) It is expected that WESTON 7 will accommodate substantial population and employment growth in a primarily mid to high-rise built-form and mixed-use format.
-The North-West Quadrant of WESTON 7 is appropriate for some low-rise built-forms that act as a transition to the existing and adjacent low-rise residential community.
+The North-East Quadrant of WESTON 7 is appropriate for some low-rise built-forms that act as a transition to the existing and adjacent low-rise residential community.